 On June 20, 2024, the Company adopted the 2024 Employee Stock Purchase Plan (the "2024 ESPP"), which became effective upon completion of the Merger.
 The maximum number of shares of common stock that may be issued under the 2024 ESPP will not exceed 147,343 shares (the "Initial ESPP Share Reserve"), plus the number of shares of common stock that are automatically added on January 1st of each year for a period of up to ten years commencing on January 1, 2025 and ending on (and including) January 1, 2034, in an amount equal to the lesser of (x) 1% of the total number of shares of common stock issued and outstanding determined as of the day prior to such increase and (y) a number of shares equal to three times the Initial ESPP Share Reserve.
 Notwithstanding the foregoing, the Board of Directors may act prior to the first day of any calendar year to provide that there will be no January 1st increase in the share reserve for such calendar year or that the increase in the share reserve for such calendar year will be a lesser number of shares of common stock than would otherwise occur pursuant to the preceding sentence.
-No offering periods under the 2024 ESPP had been initiated as of June 30, 2024.
-The option activity below reflects the reverse stock split and retroactive application of the exchange ratio as discussed in Note 1.
+No offering periods under the 2024 ESPP had been initiated as of September 30, 2024.